Far East Family Band

 Now almost forgotten, Fanny were one of the very first all-female bands (as against singing groups), who'd picked up a reasonable following by the early '70s, not to mention famous fans (notably David Bowie).
-1973's Mother's Pride (produced by none other than Todd Rundgren) was their fifth album, largely consisting of middling-to-soft rock along the lines of Long Road Home and All Mine, although better efforts include opener Last Night I Had A Dream, Summer Song and Regular Guy; shame about the off-key vocals on Solid Gold, though...
+1973's Mother's Pride (produced by Todd Rundgren) was their fifth album, largely consisting of middling-to-soft rock along the lines of Long Road Home and All Mine, although better efforts include opener Last Night I Had A Dream, Summer Song and Regular Guy; shame about the off-key vocals on Solid Gold, though...

 Nickey Barclay allegedly adds Mellotron, although given that the solo flute on Feelings is clearly real, I've no idea where it might be heard.
 Although this is available again through reissue kings Rhino, I'd be lying if I said this is really worth hearing, let alone 'unmissable'; it's a very ordinary so-so early '70s rock album with no defining features.
 Even any obvious Mellotron.

 Paint a Picture (1973, 44.57) ****/TT